-Committee Members are elected by the Sponsoring Partners and are appointed for a term of three years.
+Committee Members are appointed by the Sponsoring Partners for a term of three years.
 No Committee Member may serve more than two terms.
 Gender and regional balance on the Committee, and throughout the Partnership, is given high priority.
 Commitee members serve in their individual capacity.

 Steering Committee Members

 Dr. Oyun was a Member of Parliament of Mongolia (5 terms), former Minister of Environment and Green Development, and former Minister of Foreign Affairs.
 She is the President of the United Nations Environment Assembly of UNEP.
 Dr. Oyun is Founder and Head of the Zorig Foundation, a leading Mongolian NGO dedicated to the advancement of democracy and supports youth and education.
 She is also Chair of the Special Olympics Mongolia and Chair of the Mongolia Chapter of Women Corporate Directors, the largest global community of women corporate directors.
 Dr. Oyun is fluent in English, Russian, Czech, and Mongolian.
 She has a Ph.D. in Earth Sciences from Cambridge University.

 Dr. Amron is Senior Lecturer at the State University of Jakarta.
 He served more than 35 years at the Ministry of Public Works.
 His last position was as Director General of Water Resources.
 The institution is responsible in development and management of water resources in Indonesia which also includes formulating and implementing policy and technical standardization in the field of water resources.

 Dr. Dionysia Avgerinopoulou, Greece (Vice Chair of Steering Committee)